brigadecore/brigade/docs/content/topics/project-developers/projects.md

 persist the project on the substrate (in the form of a unique namespace) and in the backing database.

-### Upgrade a project
+### Update a project

-You can upgrade a project at any time with the following command:
+You can update a project at any time with the following command:

 ```console
 $ brig project update --file project.yaml